-Understanding your audience and then being able to sell suitable inventory to them, on the right platform and at the right price the key to a profitable distribution strategy.
+Understanding your audience and then being able to sell suitable inventory to them, on the right platform and at the right price is the key to a profitable hotel distribution strategy.

 Understand Your Target Audience